Beta Readers

 June 10, 2021

-Once all the hard work of completing the very first draft of your novel is complete (yay!), and you’ve had the time to give it a look-over and fix all the spelling errors, typos, and other general first-draft inconsistencies and issues, the next thing you’ll likely want to do before you send the book off to editors/agents/publishers is to have a fresh pair of eyes look over the book and give you feedback.
+Once all the hard work of writing the very first draft of your novel is complete (yay!), and you’ve had the time to give it a look-over and fix all the spelling errors, typos, and other general first-draft inconsistencies and issues, the next thing you’ll likely want to do before you send the book off to editors/agents/publishers is to have a fresh pair of eyes look over the book and give you feedback.

 This fresh pair of eyes usually comes attached to someone we call a Beta Reader.
 As the writer, you are the Alpha—you read it first (hopefully at least once after you wrote it).
 But this person reading it second will be able to come to the story with no expectations and, crucially, the ability to see what is really on the page, instead of what you thought you put on it.